hashicorp/consul/website/source/intro/getting-started/kv.html.markdown

 ```

 Here we have created 3 keys, each with the value of "test".
 Note that the
-`Value` field returned is base64 encoded to encode allow for non-UTF8
+`Value` field returned is base64 encoded to allow non-UTF8
 characters.
 For the "web/key2" key, we set a `flag` value of 42.
 All keys
 support setting a 64bit integer flag value.
 This is opaque to Consul but can
 be used by clients for any purpose.